 Where Do Cats Like To Be Pet?

 Most cats like attention.
 Some like it in the form of food or treats, while others like attention with toys or play.
 Commonly, many cats enjoy attention through touch - petting, scratching, and stroking.
-These forms of touch can comfort and relax not only your cat, but also you, as studies have shown that petting an animal can reduce a person’s stress level.
-Some cats may not be comfortable with petting, or they may just need extra time and patience to find out what helps them relax.
-This is especially true with cats that may not have been socialized as kittens, or cats that were adopted as adults with an unknown history.
+These forms of touch can comfort and relax not only your cat, but you as well.
+Studies have shown that petting an animal can reduce a person’s stress level.
+Some cats may not be comfortable with petting or they may just need extra time and patience to find out what helps them relax.
+This is especially true with cats that may not have been socialized as kittens or cats that were adopted as adults with an unknown history.
 Given these intricacies, let’s explore the details behind petting your feline friend.

 Where Do Cats Like to Be Pet?